Klingebeil/homepage/wiki/Better Work/05-project-narration.md

 ## Why?

 - Innovation often means a) working outside the comfort zone of a given company and b) trying to change aspects of the company in the process.
-- Promising projects often fell apart because company and team weren’t on the same level, meaning a difference in language, a lack of understanding of a field or idea or a missing history of the project which made the work of the team invisible and incomprehensible.
+- Promising projects often fell apart because company and team weren‘t on the same level, meaning a difference in language, a lack of understanding of a field or idea or a missing history of the project which made the work of the team invisible and incomprehensible.
 - To avoid those issues teams and projects need a communication strategy that goes beyond a pitch presentation.

 ## How?